BarryCap/BarryCap.github.io/README.md

 &emsp;&emsp;Some sounds I experimented and music I composed.

 ### &emsp;[Game](https://barrycap.com/realizations/games)
-&emsp;&emsp;I always wanted to make games—here are some of it.
+&emsp;&emsp;I always wanted to make games&mdash;here are some of it.

 ---
 ### [About](https://barrycap.com/about)